Eli: I was talking quiet in my bed.

 Bless the Lord.
 (And thank You for my darling daughter, the agent of Your kiss.)

 My dear friend who lives on the other side of our large planet lost a diamond.
-The big, expensive — not to mention sparkly — one she was given the night she was engaged.
+The engagement ring.
 (This happened to me to me hours before walking down the isle.
 Very sick feeling.
-Thankfully we found it in the sink drain of the hotel where my family lodged.)
+Thankfully we found it in the sink drain of the hotel.)
 Well, my friend is a missionary in China.
 When we talk about treasured possessions we usually mean things unseen and intangible.
-And those things far outweigh the need for jewelry and the like.
+And those things far outweigh the need for jewelry.
 And the cost and loveliness of the diamond is nothing to the union it symbolizes.
 But still, even replacing it with a new diamond is not the same.
 I can’t quite explain that one.
-When she emailed me recently to say she found it, I was reminded of a clever bunch of words and music by Andrew Peterson, about the lost coin.
+When she emailed me, naturally so happy, to say she found it, I was reminded of a clever bunch of words and music by Andrew Peterson, about the lost coin.

 Loose Change | Andrew Peterson